subnuwa/csi-afl/readme.md

 # Overview
+Remove instrumentation on the binary file using libelf.

 CSI-Fuzz aims to fuzz binaries efficiently, which uses the idea of full-speed fuzzing.

 The current version is for non-PIE binaries.
+It's tested on Linux 18.04, 64bit.

 ## Install Dyninst
 We use Dyninst to instrument target binaries.
 So firstly, install Dyninst [the branch](https://github.com/mxz297/dyninst).